cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 Next, press the green `Create repository` button.

 The page will load the homepage of your repo.
-Under the `Settings` tab at the top, click on `Collaborators` on the left hand menu, click the green `Add people` button, and add the following collaborators (our GTA this semester) to allow them to view your repo:
+Under the `Settings` tab at the top, click on `Collaborators` on the left hand menu, click the green `Add people` button, and add the following collaborators (our GTA/grader this semester) to allow them to view your repo:
-`CS2113Kinga`
+`jettjacobs`

 This will send an invite (that experies in seven days) to your grader(s).
 They'll be monitoring their inboxes for these items during lab; you must create this repo in your lab session to ensure the grader accepts the invite.
 This also means you should email the graders first if you have grading questions; the professor is not automatically added to your submissions (in general).